andreagavazzi/ros_training/File Commands.md

 #### File Commands
 ls – Directory listing
-ls -l – List files in current directory using long format ls -laC – List all files in current directory in long format and display in columns ls -F – List files in current directory and indicate the file type ls -al – Formatted listing with hidden files cd dir – Change directory to dir cd – Change to home mkdir dir – Create a directory dir pwd – Show current directory rm name – Remove a file or directory called name
+cd dir – Change directory to dir mkdir dir – Create a directory dir pwd – Show current directory rm name – Remove a file or directory called name